LeeviJarvinen/react-autumn2024-realtime-chat-app/README.md

-(WIP) This is my project for my school thesis.
-I am currently actively developing this project.
+This was my project for my school thesis you can read it here: https://urn.fi/URN:NBN:fi:amk-202501302101

+This project is still being updated.

 Homepage  view
 ![Homepage](project_images/homepage.png)